Conradyen/Data-structure-and-Algorithm/README.md

  - Sort list to descending order

 ### 4. Graph

  - Make a graph with adjacency list representation
  - Use Dijkstra's algorithm to find the shortest path tree

+#### 5. Topological Sort
+ - Make a graph with adjacency list representation
+ - Use DFS to print out topological order, if contain cycle print out edges that forms the cycle